GrinonBarrett/Taksidos/Grimoires.md

 **Generic Grimoires**
 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.

+**Tome of Voices**
+$9,000, 2.5 lbs.
+One in possession of this grimoire could swear they hear whispers and distant callouts, particularly when alone.
+This grimoire contains the following spells at the indicated tiers;
+* Behest, 3rd
+* Deep Chant, 3rd
+* Fugalism, 5th
+* Havery, 2nd
+* Rotword, 3rd